Code-Institute-Submissions/rafocus-milestone-project-2/README.md

 # Milestone project 2
 ## visualization dashboard of the 50 best movies of all time

-This one-page website is designed to present the 50 best movies accroding to IMDB in a visual way, allowing us to analyse and add filters, have contextual information, hopefuly help us to have some insight.
+This one-page website is designed to present the 50 best movies according to IMDB in a visual way, allowing us to analyse and add filters, have contextual information, hopefuly help us to have some insight.

 The website can be viewed here: https://rafocus.github.io/milestone-project-2/